Quick Answer

 Your Venmo URL follows a simple pattern: venmo.com/YourUsername.
 Paste that into StackQR to generate a static code that works permanently.

-The code is generated locally—your Venmo URL isn’t sent anywhere.
+The code is generated locally, so your Venmo URL is not sent anywhere.
 No account, no subscription.
 See the tutorial for detailed steps.

 Test the code before printing.
 Verify it opens your correct Venmo profile, not a similarly-named account.